|

 :tu

-- Converts variable to upper-case letters.
+- Converts the value to upper-case letters.

 :tW

-embedded white space).
+containing embedded whitespace).
 See also

 ‘